Dylan Glaby

-Dylan Emanuel Glaby (born 7 April 1996) is an Argentine professional footballer who plays as a defensive midfielder for Barracas Central, on loan from Chilean club Coquimbo Unido.
+Dylan Emanuel Glaby (born 7 April 1996) is an Argentine professional footballer who plays as a defensive midfielder for Chilean club Palestino on loan from Coquimbo Unido.

 Club career

 As a child, Glaby was with club Carlos Casares from Rafael Castillo and switched to Boca Juniors in 2006, staying with them until 2014.
 After he had brief stints with Vélez Sarsfield and the Uruguayan side Juventud Las Piedras in 2016.

 From 2017 to 2019, he played for the Primera D clubs Real Pilar and Argentino de Merlo, winning the league title in 2018–19.

 After a stint with Deportivo Morón (2019–21), Glaby joined Barracas Central on loan, getting the promotion to the Argentine Primera División in 2021.

 In 2023, Glaby signed with Chilean Primera División side Coquimbo Unido.
 In January 2025, he returned to Argentina and joined Central Córdoba de Santiago del Estero on a one-year loan with an option to buy.
 He switched to Barracas Central in July of the same year.

+Back to Coquimbo Unido in 2026, Glaby was loaned out to Palestino for the second half of the year.